luerhard/chapter_regression_and_artifical/main.md

 In contrast to the usage of inferential statistics, the application of [!ml] does not (yet) rest on as established methodological principles and assumptions as in [!ts].

 In general, we can distinguish two paradigms when it comes to [!ml]: _[!sml!]_ and _[!uml!]_ [e.g., @jordan:MachineLearning.2015].
+[!^sml] uses _labelled_ data.
+We speak of labelled data if the values of the dependent variable (DV) are known.
+Models are then fit to predict previously unseen data of which we know all variable values _except_ the one of the DV.
+These techniques are grouped into regression (if the DV is scaled numerically) and classification (if the DV is categorical).
+[!uml] uses _unlabelled_ data, that is data where the 'correct' answer cannot be learned from known observations.
-While [!sml] uses _labelled_ data as input to predict outcomes of _unlabelled_ data, [!uml] derives patterns in (unlabelled) observations by exploiting statistical properties of the data.\todo[author=JS]{The concepts of labelled and unlabelled deserve some explanation.
-What do you mean by that?}
+It instead derives patterns in (unlabelled) observations by exploiting statistical properties of the data.
+Common groups of [!uml] techniques are dimension reduction (e.g., Principal Component Analysis) and clustering (e.g., K-Means clustering).<!--\todo[author=JS]{The concepts of labelled and unlabelled deserve some explanation.
+What do you mean by that?
+LE: Besser?
+Dann comment löschen.}-->

 [!uml], in essence, aims to create categorization schemes or typologies.
 Researchers so inductively define types along derived dimensions and represent each case relative to the types given its underlying values.